ukrainger/vpnrunner/README.md

 ./vpnrunner.sh --vpn <your VPN> --exe <your EXE>

-<your VPN> points at the VPN-lugin plugin_vpn_<your VPN>.sh in the folder plugins.
+<your VPN> points at the VPN-plugin plugin_vpn_<your VPN>.sh in the folder plugins.
 E.g., plugin_vpn_pia.sh contains commands to start, stop, check VPN connection for PrivateInternetAccess VPN.
-Same principle applies to <your EXE> in  plugins/plugin_exe_<your EXE>.sh.
+Same principles apply to <your EXE> in  plugins/plugin_exe_<your EXE>.sh.

+Note, you must install and activate the corresponding VPN client from your VPN provider for vpnrunner to operate properly.
 So far, the following VPN plugins are available (tested):

  - nordvpn
  - hotspotshield